chimera-defi/eth2-quickstart/README.md

       - ubuntu 20+
   d.
 SSH in, set up your server.
       - set swraid 1 & swraidlevel 0 for full disk access and better performance
-      - Note: Fingerprint will change, you will need to rm it from known-hosts after setup every time
+      - Note: Fingerprint will change, you will need to rm it from known-hosts after setup every time -> `nano ~/.ssh/known_hosts` and remove the last line corresponding to your new server or run: `sed -i '' -e '$ d' ~/.ssh/known_hosts`
   e.
 (Optional) Configure VSCode to work with your server https://code.visualstudio.com/docs/remote/ssh
     - `cmd shift p` -> add new remote host -> `ssh root@my.ip.`  -> connect